 Although the Schuylkill River Trail isn’t complete yet, it partially opened in 2018.
 When it’s finished, it’ll stretch a whopping 140 miles.
 At the moment, it spans 30 miles, giving you plenty of opportunities to walk, run, or cycle along the river.

 To easiest way to access the Schuylkill River Trail is at Center City in the West and South of the city.

 Into biology or just have a bit of a morbid fascination with the human body?
 Take a walk on the weird side with a visit to the Mütter Museum.
 Although a tad odd, the museum is one of the most interesting places to see in Philadelphia.

 Dedicated to the study of pathology and medical practices throughout the years, this museum is not for the squeamish.
 If you can handle it, the Mütter Museum is home to some amazing artifacts, including Einstein’s brain.
 (Yep, you read that right!)

 As the Mütter Museum is part of The College of Physicians of Philadelphia, there’s a reduced entry rate for students; keep this in mind if you’re eligible.

 It’s no secret that Philly is a paradise for lovers of American history.
 But if you want to step away from Independence Hall and the Liberty Bell, head to the Betsy Ross House for something a tad different.

-Betsy Ross is, of course, famous for creating the first American flag, and this house is apparently where she lived and sewed the flag.
+Betsy Ross is, of course, famous for creating the first American flag, and this house in Philadelphia’s Old City is apparently where she lived and sewed the flag.
 It’s now a living museum with actors playing Betsy.
 The inside has been restored to be as close to as it would’ve been back in the day.

 It’s quite a small museum, so you don’t need tons of time to visit.
 Nonetheless, Betsy Ross House offers a cool way to see a more feminine side to the American independence narrative.